 It’s very interesting to me to think about how to write “About Me” because there is so much about me to know.
 I am happy to give you all the flair and flourish of me, but I’m a work in progress.

-I am 37, a Virgo with hazel eyes and auburn hair.
+I am 40, a Virgo with hazel eyes and auburn hair with purple highlights.
 I like long walks on the beach, roses, gardening and… lol!
 Really, I am a passionate person with an intense love of life.
 I can’t get enough of the people I cherish.
 I express my creativity in probably too many ways and I am up for trying most anything at least once.

 I am mom to 2 great young men.
 They challenge me, amaze me and inspire me.
 They also drive me to drink from time to time (though you should know that I am a one glass wonder!)
 But these are the people who will dance with me in the kitchen anytime and the ones who know how to have fun McGuyver style with a cardboard tube, some bubble gum and a shoe lace.
 They make me laugh, make me cry, make my heart swell and make it break.
 Without their divine existence I would be less than I am today.